Prosperna/prosperna-knowledge-base/docs/product/merchant/products/inventory/moq_prd.md

      - Error message appears below quantity selector
      - Format: "Minimum order of (x) units is required"
      - Styling: Red text, small font size
-     - Error clears when quantity >= MOQ
+     - Error clears when quantity is greater than or equal to MOQ
      - Input field shows red border when error is active

    - **Add to Cart Behavior:**
      - "Add to Cart" button is disabled when validation error exists
-     - Button shows normal state when quantity >= MOQ
+     - Button shows normal state when quantity is greater than or equal to MOQ
      - Clicking Add to Cart when quantity < MOQ: no action (button disabled)
      - When quantity is valid: product added to cart successfully